klpod221/lesson-plan/PHP/Part2.md

     }
 }

-// Sử dụng các class có interface
+// Using classes with interfaces
 $square = new Square(4);
 echo $square->draw() . "<br>";
 echo $square->resize(150) . "<br>";